pvginkel/PdfiumViewer/README.markdown

 ## Compatibility

 The PdfiumViewer library has been tested with Windows XP and Windows 8, and is fully compatible with both.
-The PDFium library included in this project is a 32-bit version, so your .NET application need to be 32-bit too.
-It works without problems on 64-bit Windows though.

 ## Using the library